Christ myth theory: Mainstream criticism

+No ancient sources, even by enemies of Christianity, ever claimed that Jesus did not exist.
 Bart Ehrman estimates that there are about 30 surviving independent sources written by 25 authors who attest to Jesus.
+Including by non-Christians in the first century.
 According to archeologist Ken Dark, for Jesus there are at least 14 independent sources from seven authors who were supporters and non-supporters within a century of the crucifixion.
 Since historical sources on other named individuals from first century Galilee were written by either supporters or enemies, these sources on Jesus cannot be dismissed.
 With at least 14 sources by supporters and non-supporters there is much more evidence available for Jesus than for any other notable person from first-century Galilee.

 Paul's letters are the earliest surviving sources on Jesus.
 Paul states he personally knew eyewitnesses of Jesus such as his closest disciples and even his brother James since the mid 30s CE.
 Paul's reference to James as Jesus' brother in particular is distinctive.
 Additionally, there are other independent sources (Mark, John, Paul, Josephus) affirming that Jesus had brothers.

 Theissen and Merz observe that even if ancient sources were to be silent on any individual, they would not impact their historicity since there are numerous instances of people whose existence is never doubted and yet were not mentioned by contemporary authors.
 For instance, Paul is not mentioned by Josephus or non-Christian sources; John the Baptist is not mentioned by Paul, Philo, or rabbinic writings; Rabbi Hillel is not mentioned by Josephus - despite him being a Pharisee; Bar Kochba, a leader of the Jewish revolt against the Romans is not mentioned by Dio Cassius in his account of the revolt.
 Nonetheless, even non-Christian sources do exist and they do corroborate key details of the life of Jesus that are also found in New Testament sources.

 According to Classical historian Michael Grant, that when the New Testament is analyzed with the same criteria used by historians on ancient writings that contain historical material, Jesus's existence cannot be denied any more than secular figures whose existence is never questioned.

 Mainstream biblical scholars point out that much of the writings of antiquity have been lost and that there was little written about any Jew or Christian in this period.
 Ehrman points out that there is no known archaeological or textual evidence for the existence of most people in the ancient world, even famous people like Pontius Pilate, whom the myth theorists agree to have existed.
 Robert Hutchinson notes that this is also true of Josephus, despite the fact that he was "a personal favorite of the Roman Emperor Vespasian".
 Hutchinson quotes Ehrman, who notes that Josephus is never mentioned in first-century Greek or Roman sources, despite being "a personal friend of the emperor".